 Hulu with Live TV provides between 50-70 live TV channels, including popular sports and entertainment networks.
 You also get a selection of local channels, although not as many as some competitors, like Sling TV.

 As stated, Hulu includes its normally $7.99 per month on-demand service free of charge with Live TV.
 Hulu also has one of the most pleasing interfaces, so it’s a great option if you don’t want a clunky and frustrating experience while streaming live TV.

 Sling TV is basically the granddaddy of every live TV streaming service on this list.
 Owned and operated by Dish Network, this service provides a somewhat convoluted selection of subscription TV internet TV options for cord-cutters.

-With Sling TV, you can get a package for as cheaply as $25 per month for 30+ channels with Sling Blue or Sling Orange, or you can combine their two basic channel options into one for $40 per month, and save some money.
+With Sling TV, you can get a package for as cheaply as $30 a month for 30+ channels with Sling Blue or Sling Orange, or you can combine their two basic channel options into one for $40 per month, and save some money.

 Unlike fuboTV or Philo, there’s plenty of channel selection on Sling without any focus or emphasis exclusively on sports or entertainment.
 Instead, you can get both sports and entertainment from Sling TV.

 Additionally, Sling TV is one of the only internet TV services that lets you catch pay-per-view matches.
 Sling even includes a growing number of local broadcast TV stations from the major broadcast networks.

 AT&T recently changed the name of its DirecTV Now service to AT&T TV Now.